Connecting with Asana

 Everhour does not connect to your workspace called Personal Projects that we treat as a place to keep individual tasks nobody should see.

 We don’t allow time tracking in archived projects.
 We no longer see the connection to such project, so time entries from it disappear from Time page of members and supervisors.
-Admins see them as archived in Everhour and reported hours remain in reports and other dashboards.
+Admins see them as archived in Everhour and reported hours remain in reports and on other dashboards.

 To disable your integration with Asana, go to your Integrations page.
 This option affects only your account, other team members are still able to track time.